microsoft/CSS-Exchange/README.md

 `git config core.whitespace cr-at-eol`

-# Building
+## Building

 This repo uses a unique and fairly simple build system to create a single release script from a multi-file script project.
 You can check the output of this system by running the `.build\Build.ps1` script and checking the `dist` folder.
-There are currently two things the build system looks for.
+This system provides two ways to combine files into a single .ps1.

-## Including a script in another script
+### Including a script in another script

 Dot-sourcing a script inside another script embeds the target script into the source script.
 For example, placing the following line inside of Script1.ps1 causes Script2.ps1 to be embedded at that point in Script1.